-- (1) Awarding any Federal contract.

-- (2) Making any Federal grant.

-- (3) Making any Federal loan.

-- (4) Entering into any cooperative agreement.

-(5) Extending, continuing, renewing, amending, or modifying any Federal contract, grant, loan, or cooperative agreement.
+- (1) Awarding any Federal contract. - (2) Making any Federal grant. - (4) Entering into any cooperative agreement. - (5) Extending, continuing, renewing, amending, or modifying any Federal contract, grant, loan, or cooperative agreement.

 Indian tribe and "tribal organization" have the meaning provided in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 450b) and include Alaskan Natives.